smessie/Article-ESWC2024-DFDP/content/implementation.md

 When constructing the form, users must specify bindings for each field, which are URIs semantically describing the fields.
 Users must manually enter these bindings.
 To simplify this process, they can utilize prefixes, which are automatically expanded to full URIs via the [prefix.cc](https://prefix.cc) API.
 As an example, `ex:MyField` will become `http://example.org/MyField`.
+<span class="comment" data-author="RT">I'm pretty sure there is some related work around guessing proper predicates for human-written labels.
+It would be good to look for those, and cite them if applicable in any way.</span>

 ### FormRenderer and FormCli